Keith-Hon/medusa-marketplace/README.md

 - [x] Assigned store_id to Order, Product to make them store specific
 - [ ] Seeded with multiple vendors and their respective products
+- [ ] Allow each merchant to register with their stripe/ paypal account
 - [ ] Create and process payment for an order with multiple merchants

 ----